its-Inbarajan/isaras-interview-assignment/README.md

 - **Registration:** `gsap.registerPlugin(ScrollTrigger, ScrollSmoother)` is done in `App.tsx` and should not be re-registered in child components.
 - **scroller:** When using `ScrollSmoother`, pass `scroller: '.smooth-wrapper'` in `ScrollTrigger` configs so triggers attach to the smoother wrapper.
-- **Timing:** Ensure components create timelines after the smoother is initialized and after refs are attached.
-Code in `how-its-work-section.tsx` guards for defined refs and defers timeline creation to avoid `_gsap` errors.

 **Known Issues & Recommendations**

 - **App.tsx linting:** earlier edits exposed TypeScript/ESLint complaints when `window` was used with `any`.
-Prefer using a small context or `useSmoothScroll` hook rather than attaching values on `window`.
+Prefer using a small context or `useSmoothScroll` hook rather than attaching values on `window`
-- **Overflow root causes:** remove the global overflow mask and fix absolute/large-width elements (hero, testimonial cards) where needed.
-- **SVG sizing parity:** some icons may need additional `viewBox` tuning to match visual sizes.

 **Commands**